Divergent-Discourses/dd_preprocess/README.md

 ## :bookmark_tabs: Citation

-If you find our code helpful, please consider to use the following citation:
+If you find our code helpful, please consider using the following citation:

 ```bib
 Christina Sabbagh, “Enhanced HTR Accuracy for Tibetan Historical Texts - Optimising Image